About Our System

 Flow: I try to give the corals as much flow as possible without directing the flow directly on the colony.
 I also use a refugium with Chaeto that I harvest every two weeks.

 Feeding: My tanks have many different species of fish.
 The majority of my fish are Tangs.
 They are not only beautiful fish, but do a great job keeping algae in check.
 I feed the fish a half sheet of seaweed and a small chunk of frozen food daily.
-I sprinkle dry plankton to my mushrooms and LPS and occasionally use amino acids.
+I sprinkle dry plankton to my mushrooms and LPS.

 - Temperature: between 77° and 80° F